feature-image

 Imago

-After gingerly walking on the court, Doncic ultimately left with about three minutes left in the first half.
-At the time, the Lakers announced he was questionable to return as he was assessed for a hamstring injury.
-He did not return to the court with his team after halftime and did not start the third quarter; the Lakers ruled him out for the remainder of the game due to left leg soreness.
+After leaving the court with about three minutes left in the first half, the Lakers initially listed Doncic as questionable with a hamstring injury.
+However, he did not rejoin the team after halftime and was subsequently ruled out for the remainder of the game.

 ADVERTISEMENT

-Even with limited minutes on the floor (15), Luka Doncic had 10 points, 4 rebounds, and 2 assists by then.
+Even with limited minutes on the floor (15), Luka Doncic had 10 points, four rebounds, and two assists by then.
 Still, that injury bugged the 6x All-Star as it also probably resulted in five turnovers during the Lakers’ rough first half against the Sixers.
 Luka also missed all four of his 3-point attempts, so during his exit, Doncic was animated, showing a level of frustration after the injury.

 ADVERTISEMENT